DBremen/dbremen.github.io/_posts/2021-02-14-Jupyter_PowerShell_Notebooks_based_blogging.md

 ## Why PowerShell Jupyter notebooks for blogging? <a name="why"></a>

 PowerShell as a language is designed as an interactive language since it can be used from the Console and also as a scripting language.
 Therefore it's just natural to share code examples and their output as part of blogging about PowerShell.
-With Jupyter Notebooks the output, the code and the text, images, equations are all part of one document.
-A blog post can be written as a Notebook with the ability to interactively modify run and re-run the code as you.
-Once the Notebook has been finished the document (.ipynb) can be converted to either HTML (for WordPress.com) or Markdown format (the conversion and steps for Markdown are easier but I'm still stuck with my old WordPress.com blog for now even though I already have one on GitHub pages too) .
+With Jupyter Notebooks the output, the code and the text, images (images that are pasted to the Notebook are automatically embedded), equations are all part of one document.
+A blog post can be written as a Notebook with the ability to interactively modify run and re-run the code.
+Once the Notebook has been finished the document (.ipynb) can be converted to either HTML (for WordPress.com) or Markdown format (the conversion and steps for Markdown are easier but I'm still somehow sticking with my old WordPress.com blog for now even though I already have one on GitHub pages too) .
 In addition to the static document one can also share a Notebook hosted on Github through a specific link (all of the steps required will be described in detail) to be run interactively in the browser through [Binder](https://mybinder.org/).

 ## How? <a name="how"></a>